 I guess you are curious to know how your website is performing?
 Stay with us, we are going to show you how to test your WordPress site with the most popular speed tools and how to interpret the metrics of the performance results.

-5 Web Performance Tools to Measure the Speed of Your Site
+5 Web Performance Tools to Test the Speed of Your Site

 When you’re creating a website and launching it to the world, you’ve got very little room for error.
 But don’t worry, there are a wide range of tools out there that all aim to measure site speed.
 We’ve pulled out the top 5 to get you started: